 The Executive Ed.D. program provides an accelerated doctoral degree exclusively for K-12 school administrators.
 Students, who have come from 30 states and seven foreign countries, are part of a cohort team and are afforded opportunities for professional sharing and cooperative activity.
 In support of a fast-start on the dissertation, each student is assigned to a full-time staff member who serves as adviser/mentor immediately.

-The 54-credit, two-year program provides a convenient, hybrid course schedule that takes place on-campus and online.
+The 54-credit program provides a convenient hybrid course schedule that takes place on-campus and online.
+The course-work can be completed in 2 years, while the dissertation and the degree can be completed in an additional semester depending on student focus.
 Weekend sessions for the first year meet once in April, September, and November.
 For the second year, weekend sessions run once in March, April, September, and October.
 Each year is rounded out with an 8-day Summer Session in mid-July.
 A qualifying examination is administered in November of the first year and a comprehensive assessment is given during November of the second year.

 The faculty in the College of Education and Human Services are expert researchers and practitioners in teacher and leader preparation as well as professional psychology and family therapy.
 Many are actively engaged with schools and community agencies, modeling best practices to their students in the university classroom and in the field.
 Collaboration within departments and across is encouraged with the recognition that supporting and improving the lives of children, families and communities is a complex process.